 Bitcoin will be able to scale due to general technology improvements like global 5G/fiber optic rollout and moore’s law.
 Layer 2 solutions like lightning network might even work eventually.
 However blocks will probably get full again and bitcoin will probably crash the market again before that happens.

 The next crypto market bull run will quickly see bitcoin reach capacity and become almost unusable again with $50 transaction fees and hours long wait times.
-At the same time most other major cryptos will remain quick and easy to use.
+At the same time most other major cryptos will remain quick, cheap and easy to use.
 At that point 1 of 2 things will happen

 - Bitcoin’s failure to scale will depress the entire market and the cause the bull run to end.